trevorparker/rsscache/README.md

 The goal for any sort of aggressive caching at this level is to remove the need to think about *updating*.
 Rather, update operations will be interwoven with listing operations so that lazy-updating of feeds can happen.

-The ability to manually update or to forcefully refresh the cache will always be avaialble.
+The ability to manually update or to forcefully refresh the cache will always be available.

 License
 -------